 Most contracts pile on shrinkage allowances, force majeure exclusions, and per-pound liability caps that leave the brand holding the bill.
 A warehouse fire can wipe out months of inventory.
 The 3PL pays pennies on the dollar.

-If you hold inventory at a 3PL or ship through carriers, check what your 3PL contract actually says about liability caps, what your commercial property policy covers off-premises, and where inland marine or cargo insurance would fill the gap.
+If you hold inventory at a 3PL or ship through carriers, check three things.
+What does your 3PL contract say about liability caps?
+What does your commercial property policy cover off-premises?
+Where would inland marine or cargo insurance fill the gap?
 The answer to all three usually points to the same problem.

 Inland marine rates typically run 0.1-3% of the goods covered, scaled primarily by total insured inventory value.
 Number of transit legs, shipping frequency, and whether goods cross international borders all affect pricing.
-High-value or fragile inventory costs more to insure per dollar than durable goods.
+High-value or fragile inventory costs more to insure per dollar than durable goods like furniture or apparel.

 Standard general liability doesn't cover product recalls.
 The sistership exclusion strips recall costs from GL coverage, which means sellers in high-risk categories need a separate product recall insurance policy.
 The Consumer Federation of America reported that the CPSC issued 369 recalls and safety warnings in 2024, with 95% of unilateral warnings targeting products sold online.

-By mid-September 2025, that number climbed to 376, with over 88,250 takedown notices sent to online marketplaces.
+By mid-September 2025, that number climbed to 376 recalls and warnings.
+CPSC's eSAFE team has driven tens of thousands of takedown requests to online marketplaces, with about 57,000 listings removed in FY 2024.
 Two-thirds involved Chinese-manufactured products.
 "These numbers tell a troubling story of how e-commerce has outpaced our ability to ensure product safety," said Courtney Griffin, Director of Consumer Product Safety at the Consumer Federation of America.

 Product recall insurance is a separate specialty policy that covers notification costs, return shipping, product disposal, and lost revenue during the recall period.
 High-risk categories include children's products, food and supplements, electronics with lithium batteries, and anything with small parts or chemical exposure risk.
 For food brand insurance or supplement brand insurance specifically, see our vertical guides.